aryelgois/Medools/README.md

 > PHP might hang trying to create infinite models.

-## Advanced

-Use `getDatabase()` for a direct access to the Database, already connected and ready to use.
-See [catfan/Medoo] for details.

-You can add custom methods to your models, to automatically get some data and format as needed.

-#### Hooks

-There is a Hook concept in this framework, where you can add specific methods which are automatically called by default methods.
-It makes easier to extend some functionalities.

-Current, these hooks are available:

-- `validateHook()`: Use it to validate the data before sending to the Database.
-  Make sure your code can validate some columns or all of them, depending on the `$full` argument.

-#### ModelManager

-[This class][ModelManager] tracks every model loaded during a request.
-It aims to avoid model duplication, mainly in foreign keys.

 # Configuring a Model

 The settings are constants in each model class.
 You can omit some to reuse from